chrk623/svydb/README.md

 issues with different types of databases.
 Therefore, in this project I will work on implementing R functions and testing some survey computations using the dplyr and dbplyr R package as a database interface.

+Supervisor: Professor Thomas Lumley

+My thanks to Thomas for writing a blog post about this project, https://notstatschat.rbind.io/2018/06/09/survey-analysis-in-sql/.